SCModeling

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists bundled SCModeling sample supply-chain models and returns a catalog with id and description.
-It distinguishes from sibling tools like list_greenfield_demos which list demos instead of models.
+The description clearly states it lists bundled SCModeling sample supply-chain models and returns a catalog with id and description.
+It differentiates from sibling tools like list_greenfield_demos by specifying it's for sample supply-chain models.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.